jjzazuet/macos-guides/inspiron-7580.md

 Start by configuring Clover to install in UEFI boot mode.
 The following drivers are required inside the `drivers64UEFI` folder to reach the OS installer.

+- `apfs.efi`
 - `HFSPlus.efi`
 - `OsxAptioFixDrv-64.efi`

+Use Rehabman's [Clover](https://github.com/RehabMan/Clover) build in order to install Clover to the ESP inside APFS formatted disks.

 In addition, the following kernel extensions are required inside the `kexts/other` folder to reach the OS installer, and add support for secondary peripheral devices: